 Always check conditions before using a flame weeder.
-Although correct use of a flame weeder never sets fire to weeds, accidents can happen.
+Although the correct use of a flame weeder never sets fire to weeds, accidents can happen.
 Do not use a flame weeder during a drought or in regions where brush fires are common.

 Methods to Avoid When Killing Weeds in Landscape Rock